Share this

 And vice versa.

 Check out our 5 tips to smooth your handover from HubSpot sales to your project management team.
-Optimize this transition and make everyone’s life easier.
+You’ll find out how you can optimize this transition and make everyone’s life a little easier.

 Tip #1: Promote clear and open communication/collaboration on both sides.